processing-js/processing-js.github.io/README.md

 ------------------------

 The exhibitions index is `/exhibition/index.html`, and all of the individual exhibitions are located in `/exhibition/_posts/`.
-I've create a template exhibition in `/exhibition/_posts/template.html`, but it's here too:
+I've created a template exhibition in `/exhibition/_posts/template.html`, but it's here too:

     <span>